 During the last year, the Company has been focusing on obtaining prospects for the exploration of oil and gas and continuing its non-operated wells.
-The Company has also cut costs dramatically in the last year because of low oil and gas prices.
-During the last fiscal year ended September 30th, 2016, and to the present, the Company has engaged in the evaluation of many of its leases and focused on new areas of development.
+The Company has also cut costs dramatically in the last few years because of lower oil and gas prices.
+During the last fiscal year ended September 30th, 2018, and to the present, the Company has engaged in the evaluation of many of its leases and focused on new areas of development.
 In the last year the Company has purchased leases in Sevier County, Utah with the purpose of selling a drilling prospect that will contain about 10,000 acres.
-The Company is in the process of attempting to obtain seismic over the prospect.
+The Company is in the process of attempting to sell the prospect now.

-The Company owns approximately 75% of about 30,017.63 acres within the State of Utah.
+The Company owns approximately 75% of about 30,000 acres within the State of Utah.
 Presently, the Company is actively marketing all the oil and gas leases it presently owns.
 The Company is also acquiring new oil and gas leases with the intention of selling them at a profit.